sergiodxa/sergiodxa.com/content/tutorials/access-loaders-data-in-remix.md

 // and use match.data.something at the end
 ```

-## Child Routes accessing Parent Routes States
+## Child Routes Accessing Parent Routes States

-Finally, if you want to pass some state from a parent route to a child route, I would use Outlet context to do so.
+Finally, if you want to pass some state from a parent route to a child route, I would use the Outlet context to do so.

 ```tsx
 // app/routes/dashboard.tsx